circlefin/stablecoin-evm/validate/README.validate.md

 4. Create a file `./validate/apikey.infura`.
 Copy the API Key from your project dashboard into the file and save.

-5. Open the file `package.json` and in `dependencies` uncomment the line `"truffle-hdwallet-provider": "0.0.6"`.

-6. Open the file `truffle.js` and uncomment the lines at the top of the file marked `INFURA Setup` as well as the section defining `infura_mainnet` (also marked `INFURA Setup`).
+5. Open the file `truffle.js` and uncomment the lines at the top of the file marked `INFURA Setup` as well as the section defining `infura_mainnet` (also marked `INFURA Setup`).

-7. Run `npm install` to install the required dependencies.
+6. Run `npm install truffle-hdwallet-provider` to install the required dependencies.

 # Validation